Charcoal-SE/metasmoke/README.md

 to this.

 ## Docker
-There is a simple `Dockerfile` here which is however not properly tested yet.
+There is a simple `Dockerfile` here which is however not well tested.

 If you want to include a database dump, create a directory `import` and place the dump files there (one `*.rdb.gz` and one `*.sql.gz`).
 This will noticeably slow down the build (plan 10-15 minutes, depending also on disk speed and hardware).

+If the `import` directory contains a file named `metasmoke@localhost`, or if there is no `import` directory, the Docker image will create a metasmoke user with that email address and a default password.

 To create a local build, simply